recp/cglm/docs/source/mat4.rst

     | e.g Newton-Raphson. this should work faster than normal,
     | to get more precise use glm_mat4_inv version.

-    | NOTE: You will lose precision, glm_mat4_inv is more accurate
+    .. note:: You will lose precision, glm_mat4_inv is more accurate

     Parameters:
       | *[in]*  **mat**   source